5had3z/sc2-serializer/README.md

 cmake --build build
 ```

 ## Building Python Bindings

 Currently requires >=gcc-11 and should be relatively simple to install since CMake Package Manager deals with C++ dependencies, however you will have to install `libboost-iostreams-dev` when building for linux.
 The library bindings module is called `sc2_serializer` and includes a few extra dataset sampling utilities and an example PyTorch dataloader for outcome prediction.

 ```bash
 sudo apt install libboost-iostreams-dev pip3 install git+https://github.com/5had3z/sc2-serializer.git
 ```

 If you clone this repo and install with editable mode, you won't get the auto-gen stubs, you can add this manually (you need to install my fork from pyproject.toml)

 ```bash
 pip3 install -e .
 pybind11-stubgen _sc2_serializer --module-path build/_sc2_serializer.cpython-310-x86_64-linux-gnu.so -o src/sc2_serializer
 ```

 It is faster to iterate while developing by installing in editable mode, removing pip's compiled version `src/sc2_serializer/_sc2_serializer.cpython-310-x86_64-linux-gnu.so` and symbolically linking to `build/_sc2_serializer.cpython-310-x86_64-linux-gnu.so` instead for incremental builds.
 You will have manually update the stub with the previously mentioned command if API changes are made.

+If building the bindings with `pip install` seems to not make progress after a while, try adding `--no-build-isolation`.

 ## Building and Viewing Documentation